ADA-SITE-SITE4890-2023-Spring/senior-design-project-ay5-gamification-2-0-unity-bb/README.md

     <h3>Folders</h3>
     <ul>
       <li>IntegrationPackage.unitypackage - is our "pure" package where you will get all the available API and can build your own game from scratch by using scripts inside the folder.
-      <li>Final Version - is our demo game that demonstrates the connection between Unity and Blackboard.</li>
+      <li>finalversion - is our demo game that demonstrates the connection between Unity and Blackboard.</li>
     </ul>
     <h3>Steps to import and build Demo Game into your computer</h3>
     <ol>